Internship Opportunities with Department of Emergency Management

 Skills, Training or QualificationsExcellent written and oral communication skills; ability to research information and prepare reports and other correspondence; experience with Microsoft Office Suite, especially Word and Excel; reliable, outgoing and able to work independently.
 Previous office experience preferred.
 Professional appearance and business attire required.

 Minimum 10 - 20 hours per week for 3 or more months.
 For in department internships hours must be scheduled in 3 to 8 hour blocks of time during regular business hours (Monday through Friday between 8 A.M. and 5 P.M.).In many cases you will be able to complete your work in a hybrid fashion with much of your work being done from home.

 Although this is an unpaid internship that does not lead to permanent employment, the position offers students experience in working within a governmental entity, ability to take ownership of important work for the community, and the opportunity to gain insight into a working Emergency Management Organization.
 The Emergency Management Division is one of the few assignments within the County that the intern may be exposed to multifaceted government coordination.
 This assignment also provides an opportunity for students to explore career options, apply academic knowledge and skills to the workplace, gain career skills, build resumes and network with professionals in their fields of interest.

 How to Apply

-Please complete both pages of the Volunteer Application/Contract.
+Please complete both pages of the Unpaid Intern Application.
 In the Goals section of the application include your interest in volunteering for Emergency Management.